culvertsoft/mgen/index.md

 The goal of MGen is to reduce manual boilerplate code, maintanance efforts and simplify type-safe sharing and persistence of state between applications, while permitting significant data model changes without requiring a global rebuild.

-We also seek to make MGen highly extendable by having plug-in based architecture.
+We also seek to make MGen highly extendable by having plug-in based architecture, using which you can easily add new code generators and IDL parsers.

 MGen consists of: